docs

 What is the right software for a billing company with 8 client practices?

-Depends on whether clients need an EHR from you and whether per-provider pricing is cutting margin.
-A functional team benefits most from billing-company-first software with cross-practice queues and flat pricing.
+It depends on whether clients need an EHR from you and whether per-provider pricing is cutting margin.
+A functional team benefits most from billing-company-first software with cross-practice queues and per-practice pricing that does not grow with provider headcount.
 A company whose clients expect a combined EHR-and-billing relationship should stay on a per-provider EHR platform.

 How many staff does a 10-practice billing company typically have?

-MGMA benchmarks cite approximately 2.7 billing staff per physician.
+MGMA benchmarks cite roughly 2.7 billing staff per physician.
 A 10-practice, 35-provider operation might run 12 to 18 domestic FTEs plus offshore staff.
-HBMA publishes staffing ratio surveys specific to billing companies.
+HBMA publishes staffing-ratio surveys specific to billing companies.

 Why does per-provider pricing hurt more at 10 practices than at 2?

-At ten practices with 40 providers, Tebra's entry tier runs roughly $3,960 per month before add-ons or onboarding.
+At ten practices with 40 providers, Tebra's published Billing Starter at $99 to $199 per provider runs roughly $3,960 to $7,960 a month before add-ons.
 A billing company on 10 to 15 percent gross margins cannot absorb software cost that scales proportionally with revenue.

 Can a 15-practice billing company use Tebra or AdvancedMD?

-Yes — both publish billing-company offerings.
-The question is whether per-provider pricing and practice-as-primary-tenant architecture match the team's actual workflows.
+Yes, both publish billing-company offerings.
+The question is whether per-provider pricing and practice-as-primary-tenant architecture match how the team actually works.
 Test the cross-practice workflows your team runs every week in any demo before deciding.

 How does offshore billing staff access work in billing-company software?

-In a practice-as-tenant system the workaround is separate credentials per client, fragmenting audit logs.
-In a billing-company-as-tenant system, one account covers specific practices with one unified audit log — what HIPAA §164.312(b) audit controls require.
+In a practice-as-tenant system the workaround is separate credentials per client, which fragments audit logs.
+In a billing-company-as-tenant system, one account covers specific practices under one unified audit log, which is what HIPAA §164.312(b) audit controls require.

 What is the difference between a client team model and a functional model?

-In a client team model, each biller owns a portfolio end-to-end.
+In a client-team model, each biller owns a portfolio end to end.
 In a functional model, staff specialize by function across all clients.
-The functional model scales better but depends on software that routes work by function across all clients in one queue.
+The functional model scales better but depends on software that routes work by function across every client in one queue.

 What should a billing company verify in a contract at this scale?